 Just then, the road made a right turn, and I didn’t, but I didn’t land in the woods because I had good brakes.
 Lisa made the turn and stopped at the bottom of a steep bank at the river’s edge.
 I backed up and turned right to join her.

 We were in front of a river ferry, or in GPS Karen speak, a fr’y.
 This one had a flat wooden deck and a small pilot house on the right side.
-A cable ran from the shore through rings on the ship’s railing to a point on the opposite shore.
+A cable ran from the shore through rings on the boat’s railing to a point on the opposite shore.

 A metal ramp connected the road to the ferry.
 We rode over the slick surface onto the boat and stood by the railing as the pilot ferried us across.
 We faced another rain-slicked metal plate on the opposite bank.